moggieuk/Happy-Hare/doc/gcode_customization.md

 > You can set the return value with:
 > `SET_GCODE_VARIABLE MACRO=_MMU_FORM_TIP_STANDALONE VARIABLE=output_park_pos VALUE=`

-While you can modify this macro, perhaps a cleaner way to add filament cutting support is to flesh out this supplied macro tempate:
+While you can modify this macro, a cleaner way to add filament cutting support is to flesh out this supplied macro tempate:

 ```yml
 ########################################################################